• Recipes

 Fish roe might sound a little fancy, but it's actually been around for ages!
 This stuff has some serious history in different parts of the world.

-In Greece, they call a fish roe spread "taramosalata," and it's super popular, especially during Lent and special holidays.
+In Greece, they call a fish roe spread "taramasalata," and it's super popular, especially during Lent and special holidays.
 They even have a whole day dedicated to it!
 Over in Eastern Europe, it's more of an everyday thing, kind of like how we eat peanut butter.
 And all around the Mediterranean, people have been making their own versions of this spread forever.

 Lately, fish roe spread is getting more attention from foodies all over.
 It's got this unique salty, umami flavour that people are starting to love.
 It's even showing up in all sorts of fancy restaurants!